 Why do you need the I-20 form?

-How to get an I-20 form: the I-20 application process
+How to get an I-20 form from your university: the application process

-Here's an overview of how to apply for your I-20 form & the documents required to apply:
+Here’s an overview of how to apply for your I-20 form & the documents required to apply:

 - Getting this form is a process; it’s not automatically issued to you simply because you’ve been admitted to an American university.
 The international office is typically the body responsible for issuing your I-20 form and they’ll need several documents from you to make it happen.